UPC 2-Digit Supplement (Extension)

 Introduction

-In reality, this is sometimes an "internal" issue number.
-The 2-digit extension is not always the same as the "Issue Number" that is printed somewhere on the cover.
-Sometimes the encoded issue number just gets incremented with each issue.
-In other cases, the encoded issue number may just be the number of the month of the year, or the week number, depending on the frequency with which the periodical is published.
+In practice, this is sometimes an "internal" issue number rather than the printed issue number on the cover.
+In some cases the encoded issue number is simply incremented with each issue; in others it may represent the month of the year or the week number, depending on how frequently the periodical is published.

 Encoding